-The first step of the application process is to seek the support of a faculty sponsor and commit to a single research project with one faculty member.
+The first step of the application process is to attend a departmental information session or contact the departmental Summer Science Research Coordinator for information (see below).
+Students will go through the departmental application process to seek the support of a faculty sponsor and identify and commit to a single research project with one faculty member.

-Once a faculty member has agreed to serve as your sponsor, you will need to fill out a brief online application.
-This online application must be submitted by 8 a.m.
-Monday, Feb.
-29. Grant decisions will be announced as soon as possible, but no later than Friday, March 11.
-The application requires each candidate to specify a faculty supervisor and also requests the dates of employment, which are to be determined in consultation with your faculty supervisor.
-In some cases, students may be allowed to work with more than one supervisor.
+Once a member of the faculty has agreed to serve as your faculty sponsor and you have completed the departmental application, you will need to fill out a final online application.
+This online application must be submitted by Sunday, February 26th at 8:00 a.m.
+Grant decisions will be announced as soon as possible, but no later than Friday, March 10th.
+The application requires each candidate to specify a faculty supervisor and also requests the dates of employment, to be determined in consultation with your faculty supervisor.
+In some cases, students may be permitted to work with more than one supervisor.

 About the Program